 It was until the early Middle Ages that the time was right for these regions to see the level of civilisation which had already been reached centuries earlier in the Mediterranean regions and the Middle East.
 However, real progress didn’t occur until the 10th century.

 Centralised power started to re-occur under the Carolingians (Franks).
 This time concentrated north of the Alps.
 However, it can be argued that this had more to do with the increase in Christianity.
-It was this institution that brought with it a much higher level of sophisticated organisation, which it had safeguarded from the collapsed Roman civilisation.
+It was this institution that brought with it a much higher level of sophisticated organisation, which it had safeguarded from the collapsed of the Mediterranean based Roman civilisation.

 The more spiritual and mystic form of eastern Christianity that was brought to these region with the Irish missionaries travelling along the old Roman boarders and beyond appealed to the leading women of the Merovingian and Carolingian society and they were the key drivers behind the early spread of Christianity through monasteries.
 These monasteries became centres of agriculture and economic activity as well as of intellectual and spiritual activities and from here new government strategies developed hand in hand of course with religious strategies.

-Under the influence of the Church and their Episcopal system a more authoritarian system replaced the early more flexible Germanic/Celtic system and power and wealth became the key drivers beyond Christianity and from 750 onwards it were the men who took over the spread of the Christian religion as a to expand their power base.
+Under the influence of the Church and their Episcopal system a more authoritarian system replaced the early more flexible Germanic/Celtic system.
+Power and wealth became the key drivers beyond Christianity and from 750 onward it were the local rulers who used the Christian religion as a powerful tool to expand their power base.